 Set the pgpro_multiplan.sandbox parameter

-to off and restore frozen plans into the
+to off and restore plans into the

 regular storage.

-To transfer frozen plans from one database to another, connect to the target database and restore plans as shown below.
+To transfer plans from one database to another, connect to the target database and restore plans as shown below.

 Here db_name is the name of the database from